Caretakers Coping with a Loved-One’s Alzheimer’s Disease

 Modifying the Environment

 Modifying the environment to lower your loved one’s exposure to potentially dangerous situations can help them to continue to be safe and independent.
-Especially early in the progression of AD, cues, and reminders in your loved one’s environment may be helpful to ensure their safety.
+Especially early in the developing alzheimers disease, cues, and reminders in your loved one’s environment may be helpful to ensure their safety.
 For example, labeling where items are kept and writing the steps involved in a task on a Postit note may be extremely helpful to your patient.

 As the disease progresses, you may need to employ techniques that reduce your loved one’s exposure to dangerous or potentially hazardous situations, such as installing childproof knobs on the stove and cupboards that contain dangerous materials.